cbrummitt/Rocket_token_bot_tutorial/README.md

 You should now be logged into Rocket.Chat.
 Nice work! :thumbsup: Skip ahead to [add a profile picture](#add-a-profile-picture-man_with_turban-older_woman-japanese_ogre).

-### Rocket.Chat through a web browser (alternative way)
+### Rocket.Chat through a web browser (an alternative to using a Rocket.Chat app)

-You can also access Rocket.Chat through any web browser: Chrome, Firefox, Safari, etc.
+You can also access Rocket.Chat through any web browser such as Chrome, Firefox, or Safari.

 1. Open the URL that we sent to you via email.
 The URL will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email sent to you).
 2. Enter the **username and password** that were sent to you in an email, and click on <kbd>LOGIN</kbd>.